-It is the applicant's responsibility to notify the Corporation, in writing of any occurrence of a material change in a project.
+It is the applicant's responsibility to notify the Corporation, in writing, of any occurrence of a material change in a project.
 Such notifications must be sent to: Louisiana Housing Corporation; Attn: Housing Production, 2415 Quail Drive, Baton Rouge, LA 70808.
-Notwithstanding any provision of any other program requirements, no project that the LHC or the Corporation determines to have materially changed shall be deemed feasible or viable.
-Louisiana Housing Corporation Board of Directors approval is required on all requests seeking material changes in a project.
+Notwithstanding any provision of any other program requirements, no project that the LHC determines to have a material change shall be deemed feasible or viable.
+Louisiana Housing Corporation Board of Directors must approve all requests for material changes in a project.
 A material change will be governed by Reasonable Man Standard.

-Material Changes After Final Application Deadline: A material change occurring after the Final Application Deadline may result in cancellation of either the tax credit reservation or the carry-forward allocation of tax credits.
+A material change may result in cancellation of either the tax credit reservation or the carry-forward allocation of tax credits.